ngokhoa1202/cs-note/algorithm/problems/leetcode/Problem 134. Gas Station.md

 ##### Theorem
 - If a solution exists, the greedy algorithm finds it:
 1. Start from station $0$
-2. If we run out of gas at station $j$, the next candidate starting station is $j+1$
+2. If the car runs out of gas at station $j$, the next candidate starting station is $j+1$
 3. Any station in $[0,j]$ cannot be the valid starting position.
 ##### Proof
 - Let $\text{net}[i]=\text{gas}[i]-\text{cost}[i]$ be the net gain at station $i$.